 EAC climate and clean air initiatives

 The Ecology Action Center, as the environmental agency for Bloomington-Normal and McLean County, has recently completed its second inventory of greenhouse gas emissions for our community.
 The first GHG inventory was conducted in 2014 using 2008 energy use data to create an emissions baseline.
 The 2015 follow-up inventory is broader in scope, also looking at other air quality emissions such as ozone, which are regulated under the National Ambient Air Quality Standards, and can be dangerous to public health.
 This time around, following the quantification of current emissions levels, the EAC has launched a collaborative strategic planning process to establish goals for emissions reductions and develop strategies for meeting these goals.
-This Bloomington-Normal Community Energy Strategic Plan (BNCESP) will be completed in the first half of 2020 and will provide a roadmap for our community to reduce our carbon footprint and improve air quality.
+The Bloomington-Normal Community Energy Strategic Plan (BNCESP) will be completed soon and will provide a roadmap for our community to reduce our carbon footprint and improve air quality.
 Next steps include the development of a climate adaptation plan to help our community prepare for inevitable climate-related threats that are too late to prevent.

 This program has limited financial support from the City of Bloomington and Town of Normal; the Ecology Action Center needs your help to make it successful.
 Accordingly, the EAC seeks contributions to the BN Clean Air Fund to support our efforts to improve and maintain air quality in Bloomington-Normal.
 As a 501(c)(3) nonprofit organization, contributions to the EAC are deductible to the extent allowable by law.
 Donate now to help fight climate change and protect air quality in our community.